18F/18f.gsa.gov/_projects/navy-reserve.md

 title: Ready-2-Serve app prototype
 subtitle: Making it easier to serve
 permalink: /what-we-deliver/ready-2-serve/
-excerpt: We worked with the Navy to prototype an app that helps streamline the deployment process for reservists.
+excerpt: We prototyped an app with the Navy Reserve to help streamline the deployment process for reservists.
 image: /assets/img/projects/ready-2-serve-sailors.jpg
 image_accessibility: "Sailors standing on a ship"
 tag: navy reserve